jstngoulet/anf-marketplace/ANF Code Test/README.md

 Next, we wanted to update the cell in order to show more dynamic content.
 This cell follows the same requiremnts as earlier, having the key components being a resizable image view (based on the aspect ratio of the image), a clickable label for additional details, some customized buttons and finally some additional labels.
 The table below shows the before and after for each of the cells.

+The new cells were created in storyboard to be aligned with the inital view, however, due to the dynamic nature of what the promotions contain, the constraints for the layout are all handled in the code.

 | Before | After |
 | ------ | ----- |
 |![Before Image](/imgs/Screenshot%202025-01-28%20at%202.11.13 PM.png) | ![After Image](/imgs/Screenshot%202025-01-28%20at%202.11.47 PM.png)